Amino Acids

 Conversely, some foods are incomplete proteins, lacking one or more of the nine essential amino acids.
 Plant-based sources like grains, nuts, seeds, beans, legumes, fruits, and vegetables fall into this category.
 If you follow a vegetarian or vegan diet, incorporating a variety of these incomplete proteins is essential to ensure the intake of all necessary amino acids.

-How many amino acids do your body needs
+How many amino acids does your body need?

 While it's not necessary to consume foods rich in amino acids with every meal, maintaining a balanced intake throughout the day is crucial.
 The recommended daily allowance for each of the essential amino acids is based on body weight, with the suggested amount provided for every 2.2 lbs: